 - Orienteers crossing roads or railways must observe traffic rules.

-- Organizers should provide safety bearing information.
+- Orienteering oganizers should provide safety bearing information to all competitors.

 - Orienteers shall not damage, hide, or remove any controls during an event.